ADRI's Track Record on the International Cooperative Front

 Philippines Training Workshop - July 2019

 An ADRI team led by Prof Ken Takahashi conducted an asbestos training workshop in Manila from the 10-12 July 2019.
-The workshop was sponsored by The United Nations Environment Program (UNEP) and delivered by the ADRI in association with the World Health Organization (WHO) and the International Labour Organization (ILO).
+The workshop was sponsored by a Regional Collaboration Programme grant, The United Nations Environment Program (UNEP) and delivered by the ADRI in association with the World Health Organization (WHO) and the International Labour Organization (ILO).

 The workshop provided the unique opportunity for members of the ADRI team to convene with international representatives from varying training backgrounds to share expertise aimed to advance the Philippines capacity to detect, diagnose and treat cases of ARD, with particular emphasis on mesothelioma.
 Eight ADRI team representatives; Prof Ken Takahashi, Dr Yuen Yee Cheng, Dr Kenneth Lee, Dr Anthony Linton, Dr Matthew Soeberg, Dr Ben Johnson, Mrs Jocelyn McLean and Ms Ari Yuen presented a series of informative presentations relating to the epidemiology, molecular biology, research practice, pathological diagnosis, clinical treatment, patient care and industrial hygiene perspective of mesothelioma.